 Horseradish is one of the traditional spices that is relished even today in the countryside.
 Fresh root grated directly on the recipes to add special jest.

-The root is used in many preparations, including dips, dressings, salads, and sauces as an accompaniment with meat, chicken, and seafood.
+The root is used in many preparations, including dips, dressings, salads, and sauces as an accompaniment to meat, chicken, and seafood.

 Horseradish sauce with cream is a perfect accompaniment to steak, venison, and fish like mackerel, tuna, and smoked trout.

-Horseradish can cause irritation to skin, mucus membranes, and eyes.
-This is due to release of allyl sulphide gas (allyl-isothiocyanate) while chopping, crushing, or grating the root.
+Horseradish can cause irritation to skin, mucosa, and eyes.
+It is due to the release of allyl sulfide gas (allyl-isothiocyanate) while chopping, crushing, or grating the root.
 Disruption of the cell wall activates enzyme myrosinase which when reacts with glucosinolates to form allyl isothiocyanates.
 Lemon citrus or vinegar stops this reaction and stabilizes the flavor.
-Its effect can be minimized by using blender/mixer in well-ventilated place and wearing protective gloves and mask.
+Its effect can be minimized by using blender/mixer in a well-ventilated place and wearing protective gloves and mask.
 (Medical disclaimer).

 ≻≻-Back to Spices from Horseradish.
 Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.